|

 - it is negative : do not be surprised if most of the time is devoted to identifying risks, weaknesses, errors, etc… The French educational system is based on criticism : if you are too enthusiastic, you may be considered naive, if you criticize, you look smart.

 - it is not decision-oriented : generally, who will chair the meeting and who will take notes for the minutes (if there is to be a written record…) is not clear ; do not expect anybody to sum up the work done or the decisions reached (if any).
 Count the number of people who read the documents (if any) before the meeting and conclude that you are not in Germany or in Japan.
+If a decision must result from the meeting, the conclusion can be very vague during the meeting and the decision will be taken AFTER the meeting by the person in charge.

 - it is a zoo : do not be surprised if several people talk at the same time and if nobody can understand what they say : watch talk shows on TV and see that it is normal.
 Do not panic if people raise their voices (or even scream) : it only means they are interested.
 Americans are generally traumatized when people shout at them : the French are not.